-Tesla Asked Its Female Employees to Attend a Workshop on Essential Oils
+Female Employees at Tesla Invited to Attend Workshop on Essential Oils

 In early June, a female engineer at Tesla was fired from the company after she sued based on claims of “pervasive harassment” that she says she endured in her four years working there.
 AJ Vandermeyden’s attorney said that the firing was “clear retaliation” for her client’s bringing to light the gender-discrimination claims.
 Now, more details on how Elon Musk’s car company allegedly treats women have been revealed.

-The Guardian obtained emails that detail how Tesla planned to spend International Women’s Day: “A ‘health and wellness group’ at the electric car company invited female staff members to an 8 March ‘lunch ‘n learn’ about oils and how they can help improve people’s ‘health and happiness,’” the Guardian reports.
-The event received pushback from staffers and instead, a town hall on diversity was organized in its place.
-According to reports, the diversity panel included six male execs and one woman.
+The Guardian obtained emails that detailed an invite for an essential oils workshop on International Women’s Day, sent to a Women in Tesla group: “A ‘health and wellness group’ at the electric car company invited female staff members to an 8 March ‘lunch ‘n learn’ about oils and how they can help improve people’s ‘health and happiness,’” the Guardian reports.
+The event allegedly received pushback from staffers.
+A town hall on diversity was organized by the Women in Tesla group around the same time period, and according to reports, the meeting included six male execs and only one woman.
 From the Guardian:

 Musk was not at the meeting, which was attended by roughly 70-100 people, and featured comments from more than 20 women, according to Vandermeyden and another attendee.
 One woman described parts of the factory as a “predator zone” for harassment.
 When the moderator asked women in the room if they had ever been catcalled, a significant number of women raised their hands, according to Vandermeyden.